“If we stay the same way, there will be no more SP,” the CEO of Singapore’s government-linked utility company, SP Group, recently said.

 Cheah has a vision for a more sustainable Singapore, and one key facet is greater energy and carbon efficiency.
 “Given our limited land space for solar deployment, we have even started to pilot floating solar panel installations on water surfaces at our reservoirs,” he added.
 The country prices energy “at market cost, without any subsidy” to help promote prudent use of resources, he continues.

-His team put in place the Energy Conservation Act in 2013 that requires all energy-intensive companies to appoint sustainability managers and to develop basic energy management practices.
+The Singapore government has put in place the Energy Conservation Act in 2013 that requires all energy-intensive companies to appoint sustainability managers and to develop basic energy management practices.
 “By 2030, we are aiming to green at least 80% of Singapore’s buildings”, mostly powered by solar, said Cheah.

 Cutting cars on the road will also play a crucial role.
 “We have set a goal for 75% of the peak journeys to be completed using public transport by 2030, and 85% by 2050, up from 66% in 2015,” he added.